What We Do

 - developing programs

-- working with faculty and staff during the academic and student advising process
+- working with faculty and staff in the academic and student advising process

 - holding informational meetings and fairs